-10.8 Student Abuse/ Neglect Reporting
+10.10 Student Abuse/ Neglect Reporting

-School personnel are required by statute of the State of Illinois to report to the Department of Children and Family Services any child's injury or condition which reasonably appears to be abuse or neglect.
+All school personnel are mandated reporters, and therefore are required by statute of the State of Illinois to report to the Department of Children and Family Services any child's injury or condition which reasonably appears to be abuse or neglect.
 School authorities are required to cooperate with DCFS staff responsible for conducting investigations.

-10.9 Visitor Policy
+10.11 Visitor Policy